(8) A Beginner's Guide to Your First Mechanical Mod

 Some mechanical mods allow the use of a drop-in processor module often known as a "Kick".
 A Kick converts a mechanical mod into a regulated mod allowing for power regulation and some protection features.Ideal Features for a Safer Mechanical Mod:

 - Uses a "recessed" fire button or has a locking feature for the fire button.
-Inadvertant pressure on the fire button can cause a battery to over-discharge, causing the battery to vent, flame, or explode.
-Many a mod has exploded when transported in a pocket, purse, or bag when the fire button ir inadvertantly and continuously compressed.
+Inadvertant continuous pressure on the fire button can cause a battery to over-discharge, causing the battery to vent, flame, or explode.
+Many a mod has exploded when transported in a pocket, purse, or bag when the fire button was inadvertantly and continuously compressed.

 - Has ventilation holes to allow the escape of gas during a venting event.
 Any vent holes are better than none, but holes in the top of the mod (where the gas first accumulates) is preferred.
 When a battery vents in an inadequately vented metal tube, it literally becomes a pipe bomb.